emard/esp32ecp5/README.md

 upload to FLASH will start at byte address specified by "addr". which should be 4K even - lower 12 bits must be 0x000

-To save space on ESP32, bitstream can be compressed by gzip -9 and stored to ESP32 filesystem (gzipped on web not support yet).
 If file ends with "*.gz", it will be decompressed on-the-fly:

     linux$ gzip -9 blink.bit